-Using a Nest thermostat is one of the easiest ways to optimize the daily schedule of your HVAC system.
-This smart thermostat can recognize your preferences and automatically make changes.
-But as you can expect, it won’t work well or at all if you see an error code show up.
-The specific error code supplies useful information about the source of the problem, something a knowledgeable technician can use to offer solutions that much quicker.
+Using a Nest thermostat is one of the most convenient ways to perfect the daily schedule of your comfort system.
+This smart thermostat can be taught your preferences and automatically make changes.
+But as you may expect, it won’t work properly or at all if you see an error code appear.
+The precise error code provides useful information about the underlying problem, something a trained technician can use to provide solutions that much quicker.

-Listed below are seven of the most likely error codes you could encounter on your Nest thermostat.
-We’ll explain the basics of each error code along with how you can address it and the projected cost to do so.
-Keep in mind that while the price will ultimately hinge on the specific Nest model, you can count on paying between $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific hardware required to finish repairs.
+Let’s consider seven of the most common error codes you may find on your Nest thermostat.
+We’ll walk you through the basics of each error code along with how you could address it and the approximate cost to do so.
+Remember that while the investment will ultimately be dependent on the precise Nest model, you can anticipate paying around $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific hardware required to complete repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is shut off.
-As this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on the screen until the problem is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and is displayed when the power is detached from the system.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will continue to be displayed until the problem is resolved.

 Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection may have happened further along in the electrical system.
+The wiring may have disconnected or become damaged, or a disconnection may have appeared further along in the electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A certified technician will check electrical connections and wiring until they find the root of the problem.
+A knowledgeable technician will inspect electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not just a software error.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not just a software issue.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin looking at connectors.

-They’ll disconnect the power and progressively inspect each wire, ensuring they are fully inserted into the connector with the proper amount of uncovered copper.
-When they pinpoint the problem connector, it can be exchanged for a new one.
+They’ll shut off the power and progressively look at each wire, seeing to it that they are fully inserted into the connector with the proper amount of uncovered copper.
+When they find the problem connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is severely hot.
-The HVAC system can shut down and stop sending power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally power down.
-In the event the breakers are on, you can search a couple of other places before calling a professional technician.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can break down and stop sending power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
+Presuming the breakers are on, you can examine a couple of other places before calling a professional technician.

-Because this error can deplete your thermostat’s battery, the first step may be supplying enough power to figure out if this specific error code is what you’re dealing with.
-You can detach the thermostat from its base and deliver power through a USB cable.
-If it presents error code 195, you can continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it’s maybe best to get in touch with a pro.
+Since this error can drain your thermostat’s battery, the first step might be providing enough power to find out if this specific error code is what you’re facing.
+You can detach the thermostat from its base and supply power by using a USB cable.
+If it presents error code 195, you may continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t uncover anything wrong with these components, it will likely be best to call a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This may stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-Your technician will carefully investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
+This may stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
+The technician will meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it could still keep you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining sufficient power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+Even though this error code isn’t critical, it may still prevent you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving enough power.
+You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
 If not, you need a Nest Power Connector.

-During installation of a Nest Power Connector, you may notice error code E297 appear.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you may notice error code E297 show up.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is being delivered inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off as soon as you can.
-You can then get in touch with a professional technician with the proper experience diagnosing and resolving electrical malfunctions.
+Just like error code e103, e104 is a critical error originating from an overcurrent.
+If excess power is sent through the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to switch the power off straightaway.
+You can then contact a professional technician with the necessary experience detecting and solving electrical problems.

 e73 – Critical

-This might be as straightforward as the breaker being turned off, but it may also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s time to speak with a local professional.
+This could be as easy as the breaker being switched off, but it may also be something with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s a good idea to speak with a local professional.